Gregory Itzin: Theater

 On stage, he appeared in numerous theatrical venues across the country, and was a member of the Matrix Theatre Company in Los Angeles, where he acted in award-winning productions of Waiting for Godot, The Homecoming, and The Birthday Party (each earning him an L.A.
 Drama Critics Circle Award for performance).
 For his work in the Pulitzer Prize-winning The Kentucky Cycle — which he performed in the world premiere at the Intiman Theatre, Mark Taper Forum, the Kennedy Center, and on Broadway — he received Tony Award and Drama Desk Award nominations.

 He appeared on stage as Louis de Rougemont in the world premiere of Donald Margulies' Shipwrecked!
 An Entertainment at South Coast Repertory, and subsequently revived at the Geffen Playhouse.

 In 2010, he appeared as the Earl of Kent in the Antaeus Company's production of King Lear.
 He won the L.A.
 Drama Critics Circle Award for this performance.

 He was in several radio plays with The L.A.
 Theatre Works, and played the Archbishop in the Hollywood Theater of the Ear's 2010 audio production of Saint Joan.

 Film

 Itzin starred in Fear and Loathing in Las Vegas as a Mint Hotel clerk, who looked and sounded a lot like actor McLean Stevenson on M*A*S*H. He played a psychiatrist in the Lindsay Lohan thriller I Know Who Killed Me and as a prison warden in Law Abiding Citizen.
+His final film role was as James Bond (ornithologist) in the 2022 British documentary The Other Fellow.